 We strongly recommend you reach out to faculty members whose interests align with your own to discuss potential research and funding opportunities.
 The School of Freshwater Sciences also offers competitive assistantships and scholarships.
 For more information about other financial aid options, please visit UWM Financial Aid.

-Join the Student Water Council, volunteer in the community, help at school events, and participate in conferences or symposiums to build your skills and experience and grow your academic and professional networks.
+Join the Student Water Council, volunteer in the community, help at school events, and participate in conferences and symposiums to enhance your skills and experience and grow your academic and professional networks.

 Graduates from the Thesis track work in research, with government agencies, private companies, nonprofits, and advance their education by entering PhD programs.
-Along with guidance from your faculty advisor, you should explore SFS career services and the UWM Career Development Center.
+Along with guidance from your faculty advisor, explore resources from the UWM Career Development Center.